RedHatRanger/RHCE9Vagrant/rhce-practice-questions/10_replace_etc_issue_yml.md

-i)   In dev group /etc/issue should have content "Development" ii)  In test group /etc/issue should have content "Test" iii) In prod group /etc/issue should have content "Production" iv)  Playbook name issue.yml and run on all managed nodes
+i)   In dev group /etc/issue should have content "Development" ii)  In test group /etc/issue should have content "Test" iii) In prod group /etc/issue should have content "Production" iv)  Playbook name should be issue.yml and run on all managed nodes
 ```

 (scroll down for an answer)